 Coronavirus: Accepting the unpredictable opens up opportunities

-Easy to say… But how can we help people simply access this letting go?
+Easy to say… But how can we simply help people access this letting go?

 And for children, do you still advocate philosophy?

-What are you thinking about collectively?
+What are you thinking about on a collective level?

-What solutions do you think of?
+What solutions do you have in mind?

-Where should efforts be directed?
+What should our efforts be focused on?

 Previous articles